 These symptoms can help point experts like our team at Carolina Podiatry Group in the right direction, but we’ll need diagnostic images that show the damage to the metatarsal bone to be sure.
 X-rays display your forefoot bones and may show the actual flattening in the head of your metatarsal.
 If the condition is still in the early stages, however, X-rays may not be conclusive.
 More advanced imaging with an MRI can show greater detail.

 Once the condition and its severity have been diagnosed, we can help you get the treatment you need.
 The first step, of course, is seeking help for your forefoot pain and starting the hunt for the rare culprit.
-Our team at Carolina Podiatry Group in Lancaster and Fort Mill, SC, are more than happy to help.
-Make an appointment online, or call us: (803) 285-1411 for Lancaster, or (803) 548-FEET for Fort Mill.
+Our team at Carolina Podiatry Group in Lancaster and Indian Land, SC, are more than happy to help.
+Make an appointment online, or call us: (803) 285-1411 for Lancaster, or (803) 548-FEET for Indian Land.